OData/v3ProtocolDocument/OData.markdown

 This section provides a high-level description of the Entity Data Model (EDM); the abstract data model that MUST be used to describe the data exposed by an OData service. <ref>Section XXXX</ref> defines an OData Metadata Document which is a representation of a service's data model exposed for client consumption.

 The central concepts in the EDM are **entities** and **associations**.
-Entities are instances of **Entity Types** (e.g. Customer, Employee, etc) which are nominal structured records with a key that consist of named primitive or complex properties.
+Entities are instances of **Entity Types** (e.g. Customer, Employee, etc) which are nominal structured records with a key.
+Entity Types contain named primitive- or complex- valued properties.

 **Complex Types** are nominal structured types also consisting of a list of properties but with no key, thus can only exist as a property of a containing Entity Type or as a temporary value.

 The **Entity Key** of an Entity Type is formed from a subset of primitive properties of the Entity Type.
 The Entity Key (e.g. CustomerId, OrderId, etc) is a fundamental concept to uniquely identify instances of Entity Types (entities) and allows entities to participate in relationships.

 Properties statically declared as part of the Entity Type's structural definition are called **declared properties** and those which are not are **dynamic properties**.
 Entity Types which allow dynamic properties are called Open Entity Types.
 If an instance of an Open Entity Type does not include a value for a dynamic property, the instance must be treated as if it included the property with a value of null.
-A dynamic property MAY NOT have the same name as a declared property.
+A dynamic property MUST NOT have the same name as a declared property.

 Entities are grouped in named collections called **Entity Sets** (e.g. Customers is a set of Customer Entity Type instances).

 **Association Types** define the relationship between two or more Entity Types (e.g. Employee WorksFor Department).
 Instances of Association Types are grouped in **Association Sets**. **Navigation Properties** are special properties on Entity Types which are bound to a specific association and are used to refer to specific associations of an entity.
+Navigation Properties, like scalar properties, may be declared as part of the Entity Type's structural definition or may be dynamic properties of an Open Entity Type.

 Finally, all instance containers (Entity Sets and Association Sets) are grouped in an **Entity Container**.

 //TODO: put primitive type table here in subsection
-//TODO: what about named streams?  anything else core that I missed?
+//TODO: named streams

 //TODO: Do we really need association sets?
 Can we describe the core data model in terms of entities and navigations instead?  --Arlo